blakkisrud/RedMarrowSFactor/README.md

 information.

 29/7/2020: Made classes for the skeletal phantoms.
 Now can produce workable multiple CF-phantoms with one line of code.
 Neat!
+3/8/2020: Incorposrated the generator-function into the class declaration.

+Bugs:

+* Cant index the final multi-CF-frame by CF - get exception.

 Needed things: